Corktown Health

 woman happy couple

-It is the policy of Corktown Health to not discriminate in the provision of client/patient services based on age, physical or mental challenges/disabilities, race, color, ethnicity, national origin, citizenship/immigration status, religion/spirituality, gender identity and expression, marital status, parental status, arrest/criminal record, history or substance use, socioeconomic status, height, weight, genetic information, sexual orientation, pre-existing medical conditions, veteran’s status, income or ability to pay.
+It is the policy of Corktown Health not to discriminate on basis of age, race, color, ethnicity, national origin, religion, spirituality, sex, gender, gender expression, gender identity, sexual orientation, physical or mental ability, marital status, socioeconomic status, height, weight, arrest record, genetic information, veteran status, language or culture, parental status, history of substance use, pre-existing medical conditions, income or ability to pay.